jesussy/Zebrafish-Pollutant-Analysis/README.md

 # Zebrafish-Pollutant-Analysis
-Performs Fisher-exact tests on the behavioral data of zebrafish affected by pollution.
+R functions to perform Fisher-exact tests on the behavioral data of zebrafish affected by pollution.
 Visualizes measured data, produces p-values for several test statistics, and creates null randomization distributions.

 ## fishanalysis() Function details
 This function encapsulates several functions that visualize data and perform Fisher-exact tests.
 It performs each statistical test for each measured variable and creates a text file to print the p-values to.